 Fund for the Arts invests in collective impact and in a strong, sustainable thriving arts sector.
-We provide general operating support grants to 14 cultural partners, project-based matching fund support to numerous nonprofits, and arts-in-education grants to teachers and schools.
+We provide Sustaining Impact Grants to arts organizations, project-based matching fund support to numerous nonprofits, and arts-in-education grants to teachers and schools.

 Fund for the Arts is one of the oldest united arts funds in the country and has raised more than $200 million since its establishment in 1949.
 In 2016, the Fund for the Arts awarded 563 grants to schools and community organizations throughout the region to provide financing for arts experiences and administrative support.
 Fund sponsored activities include: EVERY CHILD Arts Education Initiative, 5×5, Cultural Partner Education Programs, PNC/Fund for the Arts Teacher Arts Grants, School’s Out = Art’s In!, Arts for Kosair Kids®, Delta Dental Making Smiles Happen® Arts in Education Initiative, Anthem Healthy Living Through the Arts, Arts Showcase and Campaign Kickoff, NeXt!, Scholastic Arts Awards, Allan Cowen Innovation Fund for Advancement of the Arts, James Welch Sr. Arts Leadership Award, Whittenberg Young Artist Scholarships, Barbara Sexton Smith Education Enhancement Fund and Yum!
 Brands, Inc./Fund for the Arts Family Series.